Te Kete Ipurangi Navigation:

 (v) (vi) (vii) (viii)

-Step 1: The first thing to notice is the value of the left-most digit in the answer.
-It couldn’t be 0 as then the answer wouldn’t be a four-digit answer.
-In that case we’d be looking at the problem Nine Tiles.
+Step 1: First notice the value of the left-most digit in the answer.
+It can’t be 0 as then the answer wouldn’t be a four-digit answer.

-Step 2: Now we have to get an answer whose digits add up to 9.
-But one of these digits is 1.
-So we have to find three different digits whose sum is 8.
+Step 2: To get an answer whose digits, one of which is 1, add up to 9 we have to find three different digits whose sum is 8.
 Doing this systematically we get the following two possibilities: 6, 2, 0; 5, 3, 0.
 (Remember that 5, 2, 1 is not possible, as we have already used up the 1.)

 Step 3: Getting the answers.
 Let’s try 1026 first.
 To get a 6 the only combination that will work is 7 + 9.
 (0 + 6, 1 + 5, 2 + 4, 3 + 3, 8 + 8 won’t work for various reasons – either we have already used up one of the digits in the sum or the same digit is needed twice.)
 How do we get a 2?
 Well it’s really 1 because we have a carry-over of 1 already.
-The only way that is legal is 3 + 8.
+The only way is 3 + 8.
 Then we have to find two digits that with 1 give 10.
 So we want two digits whose sum is 9.
-But the only digits we haven’t used yet are 4 and 5 and they fit the bill nicely.
-So we get the answer (i) from above or various combinations like
+But the only digits we haven’t used yet are 4 and 5 and they fit.
+So we get the answer (i) from above or various combinations like:

 Working with the other four-digit answers we get the eight answers we listed above, give or take the variations we’ve already seen in the columns for 1026.

-Step 4: So there are 8 answers to Jim’s problem (or 64 if you count all the different equivalent answers).
+Step 4: There are 8 answers to Jim’s problem (or 64 if you count all the different equivalent answers).

-Note that in doing the solution to Jim’s problem carefully, we have answered the Extension problem too.
+Note that in doing the solution to Jim’s problem carefully and systematically, we have answered the Extension problem too.